 History of Tetbury

-Tetbury in an area of outstanding natural beauty and the second largest town in the Cotswolds.
-It is the home of HRH Prince Charles, the Prince of Wales, the Duchess of Cornwall and, was an important market for Cotswold wool and yarn during the middle ages.
+Tetbury is in an area of outstanding natural beauty and the second largest town in the Cotswolds.
+It is the home of HRH Prince Charles, the Prince of Wales, and the Duchess of Cornwall and, was an important market for Cotswold wool and yarn during the Middle Ages.
 Today, it is better associated with boutique shops, great food, and its Royal Connections.

 Tetbury with over 1300 years of recorded history lies on the site of an ancient hill fort, on which an Anglo-Saxon monastery was founded, probably by Ine of Wessex in 681.
 The centre has many fine stone buildings in various styles indicating the architectural fashions of the last 400 years.
 Many of these fine houses were originally built and financed by the wool-staplers on the proceeds of the sale of wool.
 Tetbury has never manufactured cloth as it does not have continual running water to service mills.

-The town is known as an ‘architectural gem’ as many of the wool merchants’ houses still look as they did years ago.
+The town is known as an ‘architectural gem’ because many of the wool merchants’ houses still look as they did years ago.

 St Marys’ Church has an impressive spire that can be seen from all directions as you enter the town.
 The nave of the church dates from the late 1770s, replacing a medieval church, with the tower and spire being rebuilt about 100 years later.
 The perpendicular interior with high box pews is light and airy and must be viewed.